eneax/pokedex-cli/README.md

 # pokedex-cli

-A REPL Pokedex CLI built in Go
+A REPL Pokedex CLI built in Go.